SAURABHRAI110/saurabhcrai.com/articles/the-good-the-bad-my-four-years-of-college-life.md

 >If you don't go after what you want, you'll never have it.
 If you don't ask, the answer's always no. If you don't step forward, you're always in the same place.
 ~Nora Roberts

 So keep moving forward and ask away.
 In those time I wanted to say people or ask people so badly, but couldn't.
-Its not a healthy thing.
+It's not a healthy thing.
 I gave people hints, but they never happen to get that.
 I am still a learner in this and I guess I will always be.
 You can choose to ask straightway.
 I am not.
 I am this way and I accept it.

 ### Don't ever change.
 When people tell you not to change, it's because they like a certain trait or quality that you have and wish for you to keep it.
 They fear that if you change, the trait they liked - your optimism, your kindness, your honesty, whatever - will disappear and change the person you once were.

 And in many ways, it can be a good thing.
 After all, it's a compliment is it not?
 But the only problem with not changing is that you're living their version of your life, not your own.
 As nice as it sounds to the ears, in reality, all it does is discourage you from growing.
 It stifles your potential.
 As you grow you will learn change is a constant thing.
 4 years is enough to know it from upside down.
 Just imagine yourself now and back then when you enter the class on 16th August.

 ### Most important: Enjoy the little things.